jimmypocock/Docs/prompt_templates/tool-prompt.md

 3. Find installation/setup instructions
 4. Determine pros/cons and alternatives
 5. Generate appropriate tags based on tool type and purpose
-6. Return the completed template ready for use
+6. Return the completed template ready for use in an .md document

 ## Tool to analyze:
 [PASTE TOOL NAME OR URL HERE]